 2.10 Unit of measure

 Items in the statistics are in 1,000,000 DKK and shown in current prices.

 2.11 Reference period

-The statistics contain provisional accounts data for the previous financial year and already published data for the previous financial years, which have been subjected to additional processing.
-The statistics thus contain both provisional and final data.
+March-version: The statistics contain data from the latest closed financial year and data from the present financial year.
+August-version: The statistics contain data from the present financial year and data from the coming financial year.

 2.12 Frequency of dissemination

-Annual statistics publications twice a year.
+Annual statistics publications twice a year

-2.13 Legal acts and other agreements Section 6 of the Act on Statistics Denmark.
+2.13 Legal acts and other agreements

+Section 6 of the Act on Statistics Denmark.